 COVID-19 has affected daily life around the globe, and the challenges it poses can be particularly difficult for people with cancer and their loved ones.
 Many patients have questions about COVID-19, how the public health emergency may affect their cancer care, and what NCI is doing to respond to the pandemic.

 NCI Information Specialists are available to help answer your questions about coronavirus and cancer Monday through Friday 9:00 a.m.–9:00 p.m.
 ET.

 Some cancers and cancer treatments may increase your risk of severe illness from COVID-19.
-Learn how people with cancer can protect themselves and what they should do if they have symptoms of an infection.
+Learn how people with cancer can protect themselves and what they should do if they have symptoms of a COVID-19 infection.